Billy "Crash" Craddock

 Billy Wayne "Crash" Craddock (born June 16, 1939) is an American country and rockabilly singer.
 He first gained popularity in Australia in the 1950s with a string of rockabilly hits, including the Australian number-one hits "Boom Boom Baby" and "One Last Kiss" in 1960 and 1961, respectively.
 Switching to country music, he gained popularity in the United States in the 1970s with a string of top-10 country hits, several of which were number ones, including "Rub It In", "Broken Down in Tiny Pieces", and "Ruby Baby".
-Craddock is known to his fans as "the King of Country Rock Music" and "Mr. Country Rock" for his up-tempo, rock-influenced style of country music.
+Craddock is known to his fans as "the King of Country Rock Music" and "Mr. Country Rock" for his up-tempo, rockabilly-influenced style of country music.

 Biography

 Early life

 Billy Wayne Craddock was born in Greensboro, North Carolina, United States.
 He learned how to play guitar from his oldest brother when he was six.
 At age 11, he entered a local television talent contest and was voted top winner for 15 consecutive weeks.
 Craddock received the nickname "Crash" while playing running back for the Rankin High School football team.
 After he left high school, he formed a rockabilly band with one of his brothers called the Four Rebels.
 His early influences included Little Jimmy Dickens, Ray Price, and Hank Williams.